LeiLiLab/InfiniSST/README.md

 git checkout release
 ```

-Also you need to login wandb with `wandb login` to use the `wandb` package.
+You also need to login wandb with `wandb login` to use the `wandb` package.

 ## Data Preparation